Kælan Mikla

-Kælan Mikla (lit.
-'Lady of the Cold', /is/) is an Icelandic post-punk band, formed in 2013 in Reykjavík.
+Kælan Mikla (lit. 'the Great Cold'; /is/) is an Icelandic post-punk band formed in 2013 in Reykjavík.
 The trio consists of lead vocalist Laufey Soffía, bassist Margrét Rósa Dóru-Harrýsdóttir and keyboardist Sólveig Matthildur Kristjánsdóttir.
 Their music has been described as post-punk, dark wave, cold wave and gothic.

 The band's debut album Mánadans was recorded in 2014 and featured Matthildur on drums instead of synthesizer.
 They released a self-titled follow-up in 2016 by Fabrika Records, Nótt eftir nótt in 2018 and Undir köldum norðurljósum in 2021.
 They are currently signed to Artoffact Records.

 The band has played the famous Dutch music festival Roadburn, been championed by Robert Smith of the Cure and opened for Placebo, Alcest, and Ville Valo of HIM.

 History

-Kælan Mikla formed in 2013 as an entry for a local poetry contest hosted by the Reykjavík City Library, combining Matthildur's written poems with Rósa's bass and Soffía's vocals.
-Matthildur was a trained flutist who learned drums for the performance, while Soffía had never sang in public before.
-The group won first place at the poetry slam and encouraged by the reception, decided to continue making music.
-The band took their name from a character in Moomins, a comic strip by Finnish cartoonist Tove Jansson.
-The members met while attending Menntaskólinn við Hamrahlíð, a school geared towards artistically-oriented students.
+The members met while attending Menntaskólinn við Hamrahlíð, an upper secondary school known for attracting artistically oriented students.
+They formed Kælan Mikla in 2013 as an entry for a local poetry contest hosted by the Reykjavík City Library, combining Matthildur's written poems with Rósa's bass and Soffía's vocals.
+Matthildur was a trained flutist who learned drums for the performance, while Soffía had never sung in public before.
+The group won first place at the poetry slam and, encouraged by the reception, decided to continue making music.

+The band took its name from Kælan Mikla, the Icelandic name of the Lady of the Cold, a supernatural winter figure in Tove Jansson's Moomin stories.
+The Icelandic phrase literally means "the Great Cold".
+Laufey Soffía said that she and Sólveig Matthildur chose the name because they thought, "It would be funny to name a band after a Moomin!"

 The band's debut album Mánadans was recorded in 2014 and was produced by Alison MacNeil of the band Kimono.
 It saw release via limited edition cassette in 2017 and was re-released in 2018 on Artoffact with a bonus track.
 In 2015, Matthildur switched from playing drums to the synthesizer.
 That December, the band signed to Fabrika Records and released their self-titled second album on 30 June 2016.

 After years of booking their own tours, Kælan Mikla was added to agency Swamp Booking's roster by recommendation of Drab Majesty, who the band opened for in 2017 and 2018.
 Robert Smith asked Kælan Mikla to perform at the 2018 Meltdown festival in London, whose lineup Smith personally curated for the Cure's 40th anniversary.
 The group opened for Placebo at the Southbank Centre.
 The band also performed at Roadburn Festival for the first time in 2018.